 The Second Day Walking to Poland

-I woke up sunday morning, more excited than normal and, after a huge breakfast, I started my second and final day of walking to Poland.
+I woke up Sunday morning, more excited than normal and, after a huge breakfast, I started my second and final day of walking to Poland.
 On this second day, I wasn’t walking on inside forests anymore.
 This time I crossing small cities.
-Briesen, Jacobsdorf, Pilgram, Rosengarten and Frankfurt am Oder were on my way until I crossed the bridge to Slubice and I was on my way.
+Briesen, Jacobsdorf, Pilgram, Rosengarten, and Frankfurt am Oder was on my way until I crossed the bridge to Slubice and I was on my way.

 Now, I was walking in what I think was somebody else’s farm.
-While I walked, I could see some mustard fields, some cows and lots and lots of wind mills.
-The ground was a little wet and I could see some foot prints from deers and other animals.
+While I walked, I could see some mustard fields, some cows and lots and lots of windmills.
+The ground was a little wet and I could see some footprints from deer and other animals.
 And here is where I first saw some tiny signs that later I learned pointed the way to Santiago de Compostela in Spain.

 Between Jacobsdorf and Pilgram, I walked along a bike lane and, a few times, I had to stop for a bike.
 Most of the time, I was completely alone with my music and it felt like I was right on time with my plan.
 When I got to Pilgram, I found the worst part of the trip.